 During 1994, AIDEA defeased \$23,840,000 of its tax-exempt Umbrella Bonds and its Taxable Umbrella Bonds, in order to improve its projected debt service coverage.
 None of the bonds chosen for the defeasance would have been eligible for refunding.
 None of the defeased bonds remain outstanding.
-AIDEA's underlying ratings on its bonds are Aa3 by Moody's and AA- by Standard & Poor's.
+AIDEA's underlying ratings on its bonds are Aa3 by Moody's and AA+ by Standard & Poor's.
 All Revolving Fund Bonds are secured by the general assets and future revenues of the Authority.
-The 2002A bonds are secured by bond insurance.

-AIDEA currently offers seven programs as follows:
+AIDEA currently offers eight programs as follows: